 - A. Which is the dominant phase in Pteridophytes?

 - a.
-Capsule

-- b.
+Capsule b.
 Gametophyte

 - c.
-Sporophyte

-- d.
+Sporophyte d.
 Embryo

 - B. The tallest living gymnosperm among the following is

 - a.
 Sequoia sempervirens

 - b.
 Taxodium mucronatum

 - c.
 Zamia pygmaea

 - d.
 Ginkgo biloba

 - C. In Bryophytes

 - a.
-Sporophyte and gametophyte generations are independent
+Sporophyte and gametophyte generation are independent

 - b.
 Sporophyte is partially dependent upon gametophyte

 - c.
 Gametophyte is dependent upon Sporophyte

 - d.
-Inconspicuous gametophyte
+Ginlgo biloba

 - D. A characteristic of Angiosperm is

 - a.
-Collateral vascular bundles
+Colloteral vascular bundles

 - b.
 Radial vascular bundles

 - c.
 Seed formation

 - d.
 Double fertilization

-- E. Angiosperms differ from Gymnosperms in having
+- E. Angiosperms and Gymnosperms resemble in having

 - a.
 Vessels in wood

 - b.
 Mode of nutrition

 - c.
 Siphonogamy

 - d.
-Enclosed seed
+Nature of seed

 - 2. How you place the pea, jawar and fern at its proper systematic position?
 Draw a flow chart with example of.

-- 4. Differentiate between Dicotyledonae and Monocotyledonae based on the following characters
+4. Differentiate between Dicotyledonae and Monocotyledonae based on the following characters a.

-- a.
 Type of roots

 - b.
-Venation in the leaves
+Venation in the leaves - c.

-- c.
 Symmetry of flower